AakashPandey/T-mail/README.md

 * Do not delete any files, folders generated inside the root directory where the script exists.

-* kindly do not change the name of the script.
+* Kindly do not change the name of the script.

 * The program is currenly under testing and there is no encryption for now.